-We were an ordinary family, but it all changed in July 19 2014, the first day of operation Protective Edge.
+We were an ordinary family, but it all changed in July 19, 2014, the first day of Operation Protective Edge.

 My father Amotz, an attorney by profession, was the head of a team of investigators in the Israel Securities Authority.
-Even though, the IDF was always in our lives.
+But the IDF was always in our lives.
 He began his service as a young soldier in the armored corps brigade, and was transferred to a reserved unit for Miluim, where he served even after he passed the age of mandatory reserved duty, 40, and he continued his service as a volunteer.